 The registry data is the official data used for the property market in Puerto Rico.
 In other words, every registered property is supposed to have the following information: "finca" or property number, volume, folio and section of the Property Registry.
 It should be noted that this service please visit is equivalent to a "Title Study", but to a general search.
 The Title Search is a more detailed process carried out by someone who is dedicated to such matters.

 What are the requirements for the property search?

 In order to be able to do a property search, we need the full name (with both surnames) of the main owner.
-Also, if you know where the property is located, we will need the full physical address.
+In addition, if you know where the property is located, we will need the full physical address.
 If you do not know the address, then at least the town where the property is located.
-However, if you only have the registration details of the property, you can add them at the time of payment.
+On the other hand, if you only have the registry details of the property, you can add them at the time of payment.
 Finally, if you have the owner's national insurance number, that will also be useful information.

 This process takes 14 days, but if you choose the "Certificación Registral" option at the time of payment, it can take up to 30 days.
 Also, if you add a Certified Copy to your order, it can take up to an additional 30 days, or 60 days in total.

 If you also need a copy of the title deed of the property, in the case of a sale or donation, you can request it through a Certified Copy.
 However, in order to have access to a copy of a title deed, you must be an interested party.
 In other words, you must be one of the owners or heirs.

 On the other hand, it should be noted that properties acquired by inheritance do not typically carry a title deed.
 Therefore, if you need a certification that the property is in someone's name, you can add a Certification of Registration to your order, which will be available at the time of payment.